useragents/Snapchat-Snapscore-Botter/README.md

 * Struggling to install Python or PIP?
 Watch this video <a href="https://youtu.be/dYfKJMPNMDw?t=52">here</a>.
 * Join our Discord <a href="https://discord.gg/KRjZ58MfDD">here</a> for more help.
+* If you are confused, there is a YouTube tutorial video available <a href="https://www.youtube.com/watch?v=hHtRoHRPxag">here</a>.
 ---------------------------------------
 ### DISCLAIMER